 I didn’t get a chance to ask this question when I was showing some early findings to an archaeology professor with experience in aerial archaeology, but I can tell you how our conversation ended: “If you hadn’t told me those were on the Moon, I would’ve told you they were man-made.
 But you can’t quote me on that.”
 Okay, I’m quoting her, but her identity is safe.
 It was so long ago I don’t remember what she looked like and never bothered to ask her name.

-Would you like to be part of the Pareidolia Moon Project?
+Would you like to join the Lunomaly Research Group?

-One of the goals of the Pareidolia Moon Project is to develop new methods and standards in orbital xenoarchaeology by bringing together researchers and philosophers of various skills and mindsets to review image data of our nearest neighbor for signs of intelligent activities.
+One of the goals of the Lunomaly Research Group is to develop new methods and standards in orbital xenoarchaeology by bringing together researchers and philosophers of various skills and mindsets to review image data of our nearest neighbor for signs of intelligent activities.

 If you would like to be part this new effort, I am looking for level-headed and intelligent volunteers who can spare a an hour or more per week performing searches, analyzing photos or contributing in other various ways by sharing their knowledge in: